WebAssembly/gc/proposals/gc/waml/README.md

 | 3     | ...  | 2nd captured environment value |
 | ...   | ...  | ... |

+All fields in a closure are immutable, with the only exception of environment fields for bindings within the same recursive declaration group.
+This is so that the necessary mutually recursive closures can be constructed, by fixing up the respective slots after all other closures in the group have been allocated.

-Code pointers are references to the actual function.
+Code pointers are references to the actual Wasm function.
 In addition to its regular parameters, its first parameter is a reference to its a closure environment.
-However, in order to be compatible across call sites, this is typed without the environment fields, and hence has to be downcast in the function to access the environment.
+However, in order to be compatible across call sites, the closure parameter's type does not include the function-specific environment fields.
+It hence has to be down-cast first inside the function to access the environment fields.

 For example, the Waml function `f` in the following example,
 ```